zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 now there is a delay where people can make smart contracts in the sortition chain.

-existence, existence, existence,
+sortition block, sortition block, sortition block,

-existence txs are used to update the state of each sortition chain
+sortition block txs are used to update the state of each sortition chain

 eventually the trading period, and all sortition chains are frozen.
 Now there is a delay for about 24 hour so everyone can have one last chance to spend their veo from the sortition chain.